nfejes/PEP-457-notes/README.md

 ```python
 range([start,] stop, [step,] /)
 ```
-Note that this syntax is ambiguous, so the left-most optional parameter would be preferred.
+Note that this syntax is ambiguous, so the leftmost optional parameter would be preferred.

 ## Motivation (copy-pase)
 > * Documentation can clearly, unambiguously, and consistently express exactly how the arguments for a function will be interpreted.